Murzilka2024/srt_libsrt/README.md

 <h2>Installation:</h2>
 <p>
-    Download the precompiled <code>.so</code> file and place it in your Python project directory.
+    Download the precompiled <code>.so</code> file and place it in your Python project directory. import srt_libsrt .
 </p>

 <h2>Usage Example:</h2>